digitalbreed/jquery.fbmessenger/README.md

 | Option | Description
 | ------ | -----------
 | `botLogoUrl` | URL of the image to display as the bot logo.
+| `botBannerUrl` | URL of the banner image to display on the welcome page.
 | `botName` | Name of the bot, appears in the navigation bar and in the bot information at the beginning of the chat.
 | `botCategory` | Category of the bot, appears in the bot information below the bot name.
+| `likes` | A hash containing information about the likes displayed on the welcome page and bot information, using the following format: `{ totalCount: 25000 /* the total number of likes */, friendName: 'John Doe' /* the name of a friend mentioned as an example */, otherFriendsCount: 42 /* the number of other friends */ }`
+| `likesTextFn` | A function which returns the like text, overrules any setting in the `likes` hash.
+Called with a boolean parameter "short", indicating whether the text is needed for the short version at the top of the messages flow or the long version on the welcome page.
 | `botWelcomeMessage` | A short welcome message displayed before the user initiates the conversation by clicking "Get Started".
 | `leftUser` | Symbolic name of the left chat user (default `bot`).
 Used to identify the origin of a message.
 | `rightUser` | Symbolic name of the right chat user (default `user`).
 Used to identify the origin of a  message.